Amazon Lex -Deep Dive

 - [Program Output] Stop my instances please.

-- [Instructor] Next we copy the ffmpeg command to convert the MP3 file into PCM format.
-Currently the Amazon Lex Service API does not support posting MP3 files, hence the conversion to PCM format.
-We then copy the command to post the PCM file to our start stop instances bot.
-The start stop instances bot processes the incoming PCM file and matches it against one of the utterances registered within the StopInstances intent.
-The chatbot response is to illicit the server type stop as can be seen in the response JSON.
-As in we're requested to state which instance type we'd like to stop.
+Next, we copy the FFmpeg command to convert the MP3 file into PCM format.
+Currently, the Amazon Lex Service API does not support posting MP3 files, hence the conversion to PCM format.
+We then copy the command to post the PCM file to our StartStop instances bot.
+The StartStop instances bot processes the incoming PCM file and matches it against one of the utterances registered within the StopInstances intent.
+The chatbot response is to elicit the server type stop as can be seen in the response JSON, as in, we're requested to state which instance type we'd like to stop.
 We continue by using the Amazon Polly service again to synthesize the text red.
 Let's copy the respective command and execute it from within the terminal.
 We then play back the resulting MP3 file so we can hear its content.

 - [Program Output] Red.

-- [Instructor] We use ffmpeg again to convert from MP3 to PCM format.
-Posting the resulting PCM file to our start stop instances Lex bot.
-The start stop instances bot processes the incoming PCM file and then sends back a confirmation request as can be seen here in the response JSON.
+We use FFmpeg again to convert from MP3 to PCM format, posting the resulting PCM file to our StartStop instances Lex bot.
+The StartStop instances bot processes the incoming PCM file and then sends back a confirmation request as can be seen here in the response JSON.
 We continue by using the Amazon Polly service one more time.
 This time to synthesize the text: yes.
 Let's copy the respective command and execute it from within the terminal.
 We then play back the resulting MP3 file so that we can hear its content.

 - [Program Output] Yes.